Courses

 Full details for ASL 1101 - American Sign Language I

-Fall, Winter, Summer.
+Fall, Winter, Spring, Summer.

-ASL2201 Intermediate American Sign Language I
+ASL 2201 Intermediate American Sign Language I

 This intermediate level course will focus on rigorous development and expansion of ASL vocabulary, non-manual signals, and grammar features through communicative activities.
 Students will develop ASL presentations to increase communicative fluency.
 The course provides continued development and discussion related to intercultural competence, ASL literature, ASL linguistics and American Deaf culture/community.